by Delina Pryce McPhaull

 “Until I am free to write bilingually and to switch codes without having always to translate, while I still have to speak English or Spanish when I would rather speak Spanglish, and as long as I have to accommodate the English speakers rather than having them accommodate me, my tongue will be illegitimate.
 I will no longer be made to feel ashamed of existing.”— Gloria Anzaldua in Borderlands.

 There was a time when broadcasters had to “lose the accent” and adopt what’s called a “General American” accent in order to succeed in their careers.
-It was expected that a reporter from Michigan would sound just like a reporter from Maine or Texas.
+A reporter from Michigan would be expected to sound just like a reporter from Maine or Texas.

 I love that as podcasters we don’t have to do that.